ADLdev-SA/ise102/README.md

 - Build a base class Client with basic properties, basic methods SetID()
 - Build BankAcc that inheritted from the base class, build a constructor
-- Build a method in the BankAcc class, override the SetID() method in the base class
+- Build a method in the BankAcc class, override the SetID() method in the base class (can use SetID or TransID in Ultilities or write your own code)
 - Create new methods: Withdraw() and Deposit().
 The balance change when you use VScrollBar
-- Modify lines 32-36 in Program.cs to initialize the array for Clients. (cos have more properties)
+- Modify lines 32-36 in Program.cs to initialize the array for Clients. (you have more properties)

-**3. Build Unit Test for the code of the BankAcc class**
+**3. Build Unit Test for the code of the BankAcc class (test two method Withdraw and Deposit)**

 **4. Attached documents:**
 - UML diagram describing the flow of BankApp